 Church of Ireland.
 God led him to see that Christ is the Head of the church, and there is a spiritual body on earth.
 He saw Christ as the gathering center, rather than religious sects and systems; and he saw the priesthood of believers in the "body of Christ" and the leading of the Holy Spirit, rather than the hierarchy of men, dogma, rituals, and innovations.
 He separated from ecclesiastical associations and human order, and began to meet with three others of the same persuasion in 1827 in accord with the plain scriptural order.
 Others also began to embrace this thinking, and Darby traveled about preaching in many places and writing much on church truth.
 This revival spread rapidly worldwide.
 Much has been written about this so-called "brethren movement" and the ministry of those early brethren which is available today.
 Besides Darby, who seems to have been a principle agent in this revival of church truth, some of his contemporaries were J.G.
 Bellet, G.V.
 Wigram, W. Kelly, C.H.
 Mackintosh, and a few other less notable teachers.
 There have been divisions, and all assemblies have not continued in the same universal fellowship, which Darby held was essential.
 He departed to be with Christ in 1882.

 The writing by G.H.S.
 Price, as stated above, is a good brief overview of the history, and is obtainable from Bible Truth Publishers, P.O.
 Box 649, Addison, IL 60101, USA.
-The ministry of Darby and those associated with "the brethren movement" (referred to by some as Plymouth Brethren) is also available at the same address.
-Readers are urged to also read Miller's Church History ---Original edition, and Foxe's Book Of Martyrs. - RLD
+The ministry of Darby and those associated with "the brethren movement" is also available at the same address.
+Readers are urged to ask also about local Assemblies and sound ministry and Church history. - RLD

 A COMMENTARY ON SOME CHURCH HISTORY